 \textbf{The different structure of peer-production projects}.
-Previous studies on disagreements in peer-production projects have suggested that the different structures of the projects, for example, an encyclopedia, a software, and a knowledge graph, may raise different challenges and indicate alternative results \cite{filippova2016effects,kittur2010beyond}.
-Filippova and Cho \cite{filippova2016effects} have highlighted that the different nature of peer-production projects may affect how disagreements emerged and were managed, while Kittur and Kraut \cite{kittur2010beyond} found that conflict management was related to the communities' size.
-In addition, a study from Wikipedia Foundation by Trumper \cite{wikimediaContoversies} suggested that when comparing Wikipedia and Wikidata projects the difference in editing process needs to be considered.
-While many studies explored disagreements in peer-production projects, no prior work has investigated how disagreements arose, evolved, and impacted decision making in peer-production projects that build knowledge graphs.
-Knowledge graphs have become an essential infrastructure in the field of AI as they provide semantically structured data.
-Collaborative knowledge graphs like Wikidata improve tasks like question answering, recommendation systems, and information retrieval \cite{ehrlinger2016towards}.
-Our study fills a gap in collaborative knowledge graphs by analysing discussions and particularly disagreements to explore collaboration and decision making.
+Previous studies on disagreements in peer-production projects have suggested that the different structures of the projects, for example, an encyclopedia, a software, and a KG, may raise different challenges and indicate alternative results \citep{filippova2016effects,kittur2010beyond}. \cite{filippova2016effects} have highlighted that the different nature of peer-production projects may affect how disagreements emerged and were managed, while \cite{kittur2010beyond} found that conflict management was related to the communities' size.
+In addition, a study from Wikipedia Foundation by \cite{wikimediaContoversies} suggested that when comparing Wikipedia and Wikidata projects the difference in editing process needs to be considered.
+While many studies explored disagreements in peer-production projects, no prior work has investigated how disagreements arose, evolved, and impacted decision-making in peer-production projects that build KGs.
+Our study fills a gap in collaborative KGs by analysing discussions and particularly disagreements to explore collaboration and decision-making.